cervenkam/os/README.md

 ## Features
 * bootloader
 * works in video mode with two fancy fonts and nice GUI
-* primitive filesystem on second disk with 8 kB of space (16 files by 512B)
+* primitive filesystem on second disk with 8 kB of free space (16 files by 512B)
-* interactive filebrowser with doom style icon indicating file size
+* interactive filebrowser with doom style icon file size indicator
-* text editor for editing files
+* working text editor with cursor, [A-Z] + [0-9] + ' ' chars
 * independently driven clock on bottom of the screen
+* Loyd's Fifteen game

 ## Controls
 * **Arrows** for navigation